Company secretarial services that keep you off the strike-off register

 Annual accounts are due nine months after your financial year end (or 21 months after incorporation for a company's first set).
 Miss that date and Companies House issues an automatic late filing penalty on a sliding scale, with no discretion and no appeal on the grounds of being busy.
 The penalty doubles if you file late in two successive financial years, so a one-off slip that becomes a habit gets expensive fast.

 The confirmation statement is the other trap.
 It must be filed at least once every 12 months, within 14 days of the end of your review period.
-A late or missing confirmation statement is a criminal offence by the company and its officers, and persistent failure to file is one of the most common triggers for Companies House to begin striking the company off the register.
+A late or missing confirmation statement is a criminal offence by the company and its officers.
+Unlike late accounts, it does not carry an automatic financial penalty, but the criminal liability and the strike-off risk make it just as serious: persistent failure to file is one of the most common triggers for Companies House to begin striking the company off the register.
 Strike-off means the company ceases to exist and any assets it holds, including its bank balance, pass to the Crown.

 We track every review date and accounts date for you and prompt well in advance, so none of the figures below ever apply to your company.